itmplatform/plugin-documentation/example-1/readme.md

 This example is the most basic version of a plugin you can create, but it will help you understand the fundamental mechanics.

+The full code is in the JSON file included in this same folder.

 ### Desired functionality

 When any project updates (such as its status or name), a recipient will receive an email.